 - Korean mermaid folklore is similar to China’s in that they depict the sea maidens as good omen.
 They see her as a goddess that warns fishermen of sea storms and impending doom.

 - The British, on the other hand, believed mermaids to be bad omen.
-Although beautiful, they were said to seduce sailors and drowning them merely for the sake of the mermaids’ entertainment or wrath.
+Although beautiful, they were said to seduce sailors and drown them merely for the sake of the mermaids’ entertainment or wrath.
 Many of these famous stories are written in Old English.

 - Myths of mermaids from Brazil spring from the concept known as the Iara translated as “Lady of the Waters.”
 Through folklore, she is known to be an immortal woman that is blamed for situations where men disappear in the Amazon.

 - Mermaids described in Ancient Greece is close to the type of mermaids we believe in today.
 A famous Greek folktale claimed that Alexander the Great’s sister, Thessalonike, was transformed into a mermaid and lived in the Aegean Sea after her death in 295 BC.